HITS-AIN/GPCC.jl/README.md

   <img src=2Dposterior.png alt="2Dposterior">
 </p>

-The above computation can be parallelised by starting additional threads and replacing the outer `map` with a `tmap` (see example [above](https://github.com/HITS-AIN/GPCC.jl/blob/workingversion/README.md#-evaluating-a-set-of-candidate-delays-in-parallel-threads)).

 ❗ Running GPCC on three light curves can be a very lengthy computation!
 This is because GPCC will try out in a brute force manner all possible delay combinations.
 We may address the efficiency of this computation in the future.